koendv/raspberry-jottings/README.md

 # Raspberry Jottings
-Notes how to compile and install on raspbian
+Notes how to compile and install on raspberry pi
 ## micropython
 	tar xvf ~/Downloads/micropython-1.12.tar.xz
 	cd micropython-1.12/